andrejpopovskiINKI73/Demo-Csharp-helm-githubactions/README.md

 ```
 this should return the node IP and the port which we can use to send the http requests to the backend app that is running on the cluster
 7. By using the url (ex. http://172.19.x.x:32380/todoitems) we can communicate with the pods that are running the image and can send requests to the app.

+## EXPLANATION OF THE GITHUB ACTIONS PIPELINE

+This file automates the build, testing, and deployment process for the ToDo API application, including Docker image creation, Kubernetes deployment, and endpoint testing.
+Make sure to set up appropriate secrets and configurations before running the pipeline.

+- The pipeline runs whenever a new tag starting with 'v' is pushed to the repository.

+Build: This job runs on an Ubuntu environment.

+Steps:

+Checkout Repository: Clones the repository.
+Set up Docker Buildx: Configures Docker Buildx.
+Login to Docker Hub: Authenticates with Docker Hub using previously set up credentials (You need to set up a GitHub Actions secret DOCKER_USERNAME and DOCKER_PASSWORD with your dockerhub credentials before running the pipeline)
+Determine Version: Extracts the version from the Git tag (that starts with v*).
+Restore NuGet Packages: Restores NuGet packages for the C# project.
+Build and Publish: Builds and publishes the C# project in Release mode.
+SonarQube Analysis: Runs code analysis using SonarCloud.
+Build Docker Image: Builds a Docker image using the project version.
+Push Docker Image: Pushes the Docker image to Docker Hub.
+Install Helm: Installs Helm for Kubernetes.
+Start Minikube: Initializes Minikube from an existing code from Actions marketplace.
+Testing k8s Cluster: Precheck for Kubernetes cluster accessibility.
+Install Curl: Installs Curl for HTTP requests.
+Package Helm Chart: Packages the Helm chart for deployment.
+Helm Install: Installs the previously packaged Helm chart onto the Kubernetes cluster.
+Wait for Resources to be Created: Allows time for Kubernetes resources to be created.
+Get Node IP and Port Number: Retrieves the Node IP and port number for the deployed service.
+Test Endpoints (POST and GET): Sends test requests to the deployed endpoints using Curl.